rjfmachado/step-ca-azure/README.md

 # step CA on Azure

-A sample implementation of step-ca on Azure leveraging Azure Key Vault, Azure MySQL (soon) and Managed Identities.
+A sample implementation of a PKI with a standalone Certificate Authority with step-ca on Azure leveraging Azure Key Vault, Azure MySQL (soon) and Managed Identities.

 > The below guidance has been designed and tested on the included GitHub codespaces environment.

 ## Backlog

-- [ ] Automate the configuration of the service [Support root/intermediate key URNs to be passed as parameters when using --kms=azurekms](https://github.com/smallstep/cli/issues/721)
 - [ ] Configure ACME provisioner <https://smallstep.com/docs/tutorials/acme-protocol-acme-clients>
 - [ ] Add client scenarios, VM, AKS, https://github.com/shibayan/keyvault-acmebot
 - [ ] Review public access/firewall for services behind Private Endpoint